Vynax/posd2020f_midterm_1/README.md

 ## **Notice**
 * **Exam time: 18:00 ~ 21:00, 2020/10/28**
 * **If you use any website other than [Resources Allowed To Use](#resources-allowed-to-use), you'll get no point for this test.**
-* **If you access others gitlab, you'll get no point for the test.**
+* **If you access others' ssl-gitlab, you'll get no point for the test.**
 * **If you use your phone during the test, you'll get no point for the test.**
 * **If your code fails to compile on jenkins server, you'll get no point for the test.**
-* **DO NOT use any Type Checking or Dynamic Type that would violate OCP to implement Composite pattern and Iterator pattern, -40 point if you do so.**
+* **DO NOT use any Type Checking or Dynamic Type that would violate OCP to implement Composite pattern and Iterator pattern, if you do so, there will be a deduction of 40% where applicable.**
-* **We provide [SAMPLE UT TEST](test) and [MAKEFILE](makefile), the logic of sample ut test were same as those on the Jenkins TA test with some test data differences, and the makefile is exactly same as TA's.**
+* **We provide [SAMPLE UT TEST](test) and [MAKEFILE](makefile), the logic of sample unit tests are same as those on the Jenkins TA use to test your program but with some data differences.
+The makefile is exactly same as TA's.**

 ## **Score**
 * TA Unit Test On Jenkins: 100%
-* -10 points for each fail TA test.
-* -40 for violate OCP as description in notice.
-* you will lose point for changing given iterface.
+* Each TA Unit Test is allocated 1 to 5 points according to its difficulty level
+* Points will be deducted if you change given iterface (for example, removing ```const```.)

 ## **Resources Allowed To Use**
 [cplusplus](http://www.cplusplus.com/)